-The Company is a partnership for federal and state income tax purposes.
+Subsequent to the date the Yield Assets were acquired and the Yield Inc. initial public offering occurred, the Company is a disregarded entity of a partnership for federal and state income tax purposes.
 Therefore, federal and state income taxes are assessed at the partner level.
 Accordingly, no provision has been made for federal or state income taxes in the accompanying financial statements.
+For all periods prior to the Yield Inc. public offering, federal and state income taxes.